admonterso/rc522-rfid-stm32-read-write/README.md

 SPI1 - for connecting with rc522
 also LED

-evrery time when you slide the card on card on sector 2 will be read and random 16 bit token will be wrote there, you can chack data through debug UART.
+card for wich this wroks are Mifare classic 1k (chippest <3) evrery time when you slide the card on card on sector 2 will be read and random 16 bit token will be wrote there, you can chack data through debug UART.